United Nations/Germany Expert Meeting on Space-based Information for Flood and Drought Risk Reduction

-The main objective of the expert meeting is to promote the use of space-based applications to assess and to manage flood and drought risks.
+The main objective of the expert meeting was to promote the use of space-based applications to assess and to manage flood and drought risks.

 • Recommendations for the improvement of flood and drought risk management through the use of space based information;

 • Elements to contribute to the Post 2015 framework for disaster risk reduction (HFA2) and to sustainable development;

 • Elements to contribute to the upcoming World Conference on Disaster Risk Reduction to take place in Sendai, Japan, in March 2015.